metamath/lamp-guide/docs/index.md

 If you're recreating an existing proof, and stop reading before that proof, you *can* (and in most cases *should*) reuse the same ids for the hypotheses and goal.
-Metamath-lamp will complain if the ids aren't unique in the current context.
-However, since the current context won't include labels of the proof you're recreating, it won't be a problem.
+The current context won't include labels of the proof you're recreating, so metamath-lamp won't complain about it.
 If you're intentionally creating an *alternative* proof of the same goal, for eventual use in the database, then you *do* need to use different ids.